USEFUL LINKS: RESOURCES FOR JOURNALISTS

 Profiles of the individual First Nation communities across Canada.
 Includes link to interactive maps of the communities, with census and community statistics.

-Comprehensive thematic maps covering products on Aboriginal people, communities and initiatives undertaken by Aboriginal Affairs and Northern Development Canada (AANDC).
+Comprehensive thematic maps covering products on Indigenous people, communities and initiatives undertaken by Aboriginal Affairs and Northern Development Canada (AANDC).

 Themes: “Aboriginal Peoples”, “Economic Development”, “Education”, “Environment and Natural Resources”, “Indian Residential Schools Settlement Agreement”, “The North”, “Treaties, Claims and Agreements”